shrikantnaidu/shrikantnaidu/README.md

 * 🔭 I’m currently working on Geospatial Analysis.
 * 🧠  I'm learning Deep Reinforcement Learning and MLOPs.
 * 🤝  I'm open to collaborating on Machine Learning, Deep Learning and Data Engineering Projects.
+* 🤔 I’m looking for help with Python for Finance.
+* 💬 Ask me about Software Engineering, Machine Learning, Deep Learning and Big Data.
 * ⚡ Fun fact: I'm a Gamer turned Programmer.
 * ✉️  You can contact me at [shrikantnaidu777@gmail.com](mailto:shrikantnaidu777@gmail.com)